decentralized-identity/bbs-signature/draft-bbs-signatures.md

 9. return proof_octets
 ```

-### PubkeyToPoint
+### Octets to Public Key

-This operation describes how to decode an octet string representing a public key, validate it and return the corresponding point in G2.
+This operation decodes an octet string representing a public key, validates it and returns the corresponding point in G2.
+Steps 2 to 5 check if the public key is valid.
+As an optimization, implementations MAY cache the result of those steps, to avoid unnecessarily repeating validation for known public keys.

 ```
-W = pubkey_to_point(PK)
+W = octets_to_pubkey(PK)

 Inputs: